• Short references within the text are given wholly or partly in round brackets.

 • Corporate authors may be associations, agencies like government departments, corporations or organisations.

-• Names of organisations should be given in full the first time they are cited within the text.
+• Names of organisations should be given in full the first time they are cited within the text, followed by any relevant abbreviation.

 (CSIRO, 1999) ...